awslabs/aws-lambda-web-adapter/examples/fastapi-response-streaming-lmi/README.md

 - **Shared state**: FastAPI/Uvicorn handles concurrency natively, but avoid mutable global state
 - **Memory**: With 64 concurrent requests, ensure sufficient memory (2048MB in this example)
 - **Timeouts**: Streaming responses can run up to 15 minutes with Function URLs
-- **Scaling**: `MaxInstanceCount` controls the maximum number of EC2 instances in the capacity provider
+- **Scaling**: `MaxVCpuCount` controls the maximum vCPUs the capacity provider can provision across all instances